Life Insurance for Trazodone users.

 Can I qualify for life insurance after I’ve been prescribed Desyrel?

 Yes, individuals who have been prescribed Desyrel can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some of them may even be able to qualify for a Preferred rate.
+In fact, some of them may even be able to qualify for a no medical exam term life insurance policy at a Preferred rate.

 Why do life insurance companies care if I’ve been prescribed Desyrel?